 The quick answer to which side of Australia has warmer waters is the Northern coast in the Northern Territory with temperatures lingering around 28 to 32 degrees Celcius all year round.

 However, not all areas in the Northern Territory are safe for swimming.
 For the few places that do offer swimming, always be aware of the surroundings.

-These temperatures are also what helps the Great Barrier Reef thrive.
+These temperatures are also what help the Great Barrier Reef thrive.
 The temperatures typically stay steady, helping it to maintain its ecosystem.

 In comparison to the north and eastern coastlines, the western coastline has significantly cooler sea temperatures.
 These are said to range somewhere between 21 to 24 degrees Celcius.

-To further compare, the southern coastline, near Southern Australian, is said to have a range of water temperatures lying between 15 to 20 degrees Celcius.
+To further compare, the southern coastline, near Southern Australia, is said to have a range of water temperatures lying between 15 to 20 degrees Celcius.

 The south-eastern coast, near New South Wales, has water temperatures that don’t get too much above 24 degrees Celcius.

 When comparing all four coastlines with the various states of Australia, it is easy to see that the Northern Territory and Queensland have some of the warmest waters in Australia.